Oklahoma City Overloaded Vehicles or Debris Truck Accident Attorneys

 - Knowingly loaded cargo with defective or damaged tie-downs

 Common reasons a trucking company is liable include:

 - Lack of maintenance and repairs on all securement devices

 - Failure to provide proper training on federal trucking regulations

 - Failure to supervise employees while they’re loading their vehicles

-Another party that might be responsible is the cargo loading company, if one was used.
-Whether the driver, their employer, or a cargo company is the one responsible for your accident, you have the right to hold them accountable.
+Another party that might be responsible is the cargo loading company if one was used.
+Whether the driver, their employer, or a cargo company is responsible for your accident, you have the right to hold them accountable.
 Their careless actions led to your injuries, and you should not be the one to pay for any of your expenses.

 Calculating the Value of a Case

 You likely received economic and non-economic damages if you sustained injuries in an overloaded vehicle or vehicle debris accident.

 Non-economic damages refer to intangible losses, such as: